pataprogramming/tones/curriculum/01-piano-chords.md

 > the notes are now :e3, :g3, and :c4, which correspond to the numbers
 > 52, 55, and 60.

-Clojure has a way to define a function that can take different numbers of arguments, or *arities*.
-Using this feature, the Meg's `piano-chord` function became like this:
+Clojure has a way to define a single function that can take different numbers of arguments.
+(Such a function is said to have multiple _arities_.)
+Using this feature, expand `piano-chord`:

 ```clojure
 (defn piano-chord